-Participate in an Advent Study– This year we are doing Advent in Narnia which has been lovely.
+Participate in an Advent Study– We love Advent in Narnia which is lovely.
 The study focuses on the first portion of The Lion, the Witch, and the Wardrobe as everyone awaits the arrival of Aslan.

 Each lesson coincides with a piece of this familiar story and takes us into the world to reflect on Christ’s coming in this world.
 These have been outstanding for us and it’s not too late to jump in.
 Each reading will draw you into the story and the questions that go with the lesson are compelling.
 This study is appropriate for the whole family.
 It’s helped to quiet our souls and keep us connected to Christmas and it only takes a few minutes each morning during Morning Meeting Time.

 Make Ornaments– We can take on small projects and still get our regular work finished.
 When our kids were younger, we always made ornaments and it can get overwhelming to have four of everything every year.
 However, I’ve found the last few years that none of the kids have as many ornaments on the tree as our oldest (he made piles in his public school kindergarten) and our youngest has the fewest.
 Time to make sure we even the score!

 Take Some Time to Bake– I’m not a good candidate for all day baking projects, but short spurts of a batch here and there I can handle.
 This sort of baking fits in with regular school work.
 Enlist some eager teenagers to work with you.

 Incorporate the Holidays into Your Daily Read Alouds– We read aloud daily as a whole family.
 In addition to our Advent study and school related read alouds, we will insert some holiday favorites such as, The Best Christmas Pageant Ever, which is always good for a laugh and an extraordinary example of grace.